Love Sux: Singles

-The album's lead single, "Bite Me", was released on November 10, 2021.
+The lead single from Love Sux, "Bite Me", was released on November 10, 2021.
 The second single, "Love It When You Hate Me", featuring Blackbear, was released on January 14, 2022.
 An acoustic version of "Bois Lie", featuring Machine Gun Kelly, was released as a promotional single on August 26, 2022.
-A live video for this song was released on YouTube the same day, featuring footage from Machine Gun Kelly's Mainstream Sellout Tour, on which Lavigne was part of as a supporting act.
+A music video for this song was released on YouTube the same day, featuring footage from Machine Gun Kelly's Mainstream Sellout Tour, on which Lavigne was a supporting act.

 Tour

 To promote the album, Lavigne embarked on the Love Sux Tour, originally titled the Bite Me Tour, in 2022.
-The European leg was originally scheduled for that year until it got pushed to 2023 due to the ongoing COVID-19 pandemic.
+The European leg was originally scheduled for that year, but was delayed to 2023 due to the ongoing COVID-19 pandemic.
 In addition, the pandemic also delayed some dates in the Canadian leg due to positive cases within the tour and subsequent exposures.